keeakita/quipbot/README.md

 # QuipBot

-A bot that plays Quiplash with Markov chains.
+A bot that plays Quiplash, Quiplash2 and Tee K.O. with Markov chains.

 ## Requirements